Lysner29/startup/README.md

 SSH command: ssh -i Lillys29CS260web.pem ubuntu@3.13.167.85

+Startup Info: I'd like to re-design an existing website for a startup company

 ![Screen Shot 2023-02-06 at 12 01 25 PM](https://user-images.githubusercontent.com/72431556/217062146-dc6ade76-f4ce-425a-9801-4e82af5ec781.png)

 ![Screen Shot 2023-02-06 at 12 01 40 PM](https://user-images.githubusercontent.com/72431556/217062183-7a012209-09d6-4f51-bb75-af7c71938bd0.png)

 Key features: Account Login (for composers), survey links, general info, composition upload/download, links to composer websites, composition database search, feedback/request submission.

 Elevator Pitch: Do you know a music lover who wants to find new music?
 What about a composer who wants to spread their music to others?
-Quest Haven Publishing is the company to get both jobs done by bringing performers and composers together in a
+Quest Haven Publishing is the company to get both jobs done by bringing performers and composers together in one location.
+This free music catalog will allow performers to search for pieces with unique instrumental combinations, as well as request for new pieces to be added.
+New composers will also have the opportunity to create an account and upload their scores to be added to the catalog, allowing performers to download and enjoy their contribution.
+For all things composer and performer related, Quest Haven Publishing can get it done!